YoussefRaad-mathecon/Stochastic-Volatility-Model-Simulation/README.md

-# Master Thesis Notes and Code
-For upcoming thesis in summer 2025.
+# Stochastiv Volatility Model Option Pricing
 This repository contains my code for simulation of asset prices under the Heston model and OTHER numerical approximations.
-The code is only avaliable in python.
+The code is mostly avaliable in python.

 ## HestonModel.py class
 This class will contain most (if not all) of the implemented methods: Simulation, Monte Carlo Pricing and Exact Pricing.